 Types of Machine Learning

 Machine Learning is classified into four categories at a high level depending on the nature of the learning and learning system.
-Somehow I find difficult to accept Semi-supervised learning as a separate class.
-Type of machine learning areas below.
+Somehow I find it difficult to accept Semi-supervised learning as a separate class.
+The type of machine learning are

-- Supervised learning: Supervised learning gets labeled inputs and their desired outputs.
+- Supervised learning: Supervised learning gets labelled inputs and their desired outputs.
 The goal is to learn a general rule to map inputs to the output.

-- Unsupervised learning: Machine gets inputs without desired outputs, the goal is to find structure or hidden patterns for useful information in inputs.
+- Unsupervised learning: The machine gets inputs without desired outputs, the goal is to find structure or hidden patterns for useful information in inputs.
 Extremely useful when we have a very large amount of unlabeled data.

 - Reinforcement learning: In this algorithm interacts with a dynamic environment, and it must perform a certain goal without a guide or teacher.

 - Semi-supervised Learning: This type of ml i.e. semi-supervised algorithms are the best candidates for model building in the absence of labels for some data.
 So if data is a mix of labels and non-labels then this can be the answer.
 Typically a small amount of labelled data with a large amount of unlabeled data is used here.

 The approach of developing an ML model is to learn from data inputs with an idea as “What has happened”.
 Evaluating and optimising different model results remains the focus here.
 As of date Machine Learning is widely used in data analytics as a method to develop algorithms for making predictions on data as output.
 It has a high dependency on probability, statistics, and linear algebra.